graphitemaster/aau/site/content/index.md

 the "pathological" input still works correctly.
 In fact, this form permits every possible value from `[0, 0xffffffffffffffff)`, covering the entire range.

+It should be noted that if `size == 0` this loop still works because `0 - 1` produces the largest possible value of the unsigned type which is larger than `size` (still `0`) and so the loop never enters.

 ### The difference of two numbers can become negative
 When you want to compute the difference (or delta) between two numbers, it's often the case to want to express that as: